 Now let's talk about the major business benefits and corporate drivers of sustainability.
 Whether it’s greening your supply chain, launching a new green product or service, reducing your corporate carbon footprint, developing eco-friendly office processes, or attaining LEED certification for your buildings, sustainability can help your business.

-Eliminating wastes and saving raw materials helps your business run leaner and saves you money.
+Eliminating waste and saving raw materials helps your business run leaner and saves you money.

-Sustainability and its alter-ego, CSR, have long fallen under the aegis of risk management.
-This view is changing, with investors and customers increasingly rewarding organizations which wholeheartedly embrace sustainability with superior sales and shareholder value.
+Sustainability and its alter-ego, CSR, have long fallen under the guardianship of risk management.
+This view is changing, with investors and customers increasingly rewarding organizations that wholeheartedly embrace sustainability with superior sales and shareholder value.